 As a runner, I have found a lot of relief from Fascial Stretch Therapy.

-What is Fascial Stretch Therapy?
+What is Fascia Stretch Therapy?

-Fascial Stretch Therapy (or FST) targets not only the muscles, but also the fascia, the connective tissue that surrounds muscles, bones, and joints.
+Fascia Stretch Therapy (or FST) targets not only the muscles, but also the fascia, the connective tissue that surrounds muscles, bones, and joints.
 FST also targets the entire joint and joint capsule, using traction to remove restrictions from movement and stimulate lubrication.
 A therapist will gently pull and move the arms, legs, spine, and neck in a smooth motion through varying planes of movement.
 There is no pain, not even discomfort.
 Instead, the gentle movement is stimulating and relaxing at the same time.

-A Fascial Stretch Therapist will evaluate their client, looking for imbalances and the source of those imbalances.
+A Fascia Stretch Therapist will evaluate their client, looking for imbalances and the source of those imbalances.
 Then using breath to help with movement, the therapist will first warm up the joints and muscles with undulating stretching to maximize blood flow.
 Then using techniques of slow oscillating movement, as well as traction (gently pulling to create space in the joint) and modified PNF (proprioceptive neuromuscular facilitation), synchronized with the breath, the therapist will stretch the entire body, following a logical anatomical order, to lengthen muscle, increase range of motion, and improve flexibility.

 Read: 10 Benefits of FST

-Fascial Stretch Therapy increases functional flexibility
+Fascia Stretch Therapy increases functional flexibility

 While static stretching can cause some gains in linear flexibility, FST uses multiple angles along the muscles-fascia lines, which translates to better overall, more functional, flexibility.